 4.2 Good Medical Practice

-In preparation for the introduction of licensing and revalidation, the General Medical Council has translated Good Medical Practice into a Framework for Appraisal and Assessment which provides a foundation for the development of the appraisal and assessment system for revalidation.
+The General Medical Council has translated Good Medical Practice into a Framework for Appraisal and Revalidation.
 The Framework can be accessed on the GMC's website.

 The Framework for Appraisal and Assessment covers the following domains: